 Samsung has covered many bases with both designs; the Standard Gear S2 and the Upscale Gear S2 Classic.

-Generally though, I’d say the size of the smartwatch is great, and that shouldn’t be an issue.
+Generally, though, I’d say the size of the smartwatch is great, and that shouldn’t be an issue.

-- Health and Fitness Monitoring: The Gear S2 is quite resourceful when it comes to health and fitness tracking.
+- Health and Fitness Monitoring: The Gear S2 is quite resourceful when it comes to health and fitness tracker.
 The watch can track your activity patterns and give you data on the amount of time you’ve been active or inactive.
 Other alerts include step target achieved and healthy pace.
 And though the watch lacks GPS, it can auto track your walks and runs, with estimates of calories burned.

 - The heart rate monitor: The underside of the watch is very useful as well.
 It can be used to record on the spot reading or take up your pulse at intervals with two settings; moderate or frequent.
 You can also tag your BPM readings as either ‘resting,’ ‘before exercise,’ or ‘after exercise,’ to help you keep an eye on your BPM.

 - Battery Life and Charging: Although the battery life is dependent on how you use it, the 250mAh battery will last you at least 3 days.
-Swipe down from the watch face to check the battery level, and make use of the superb Power Saving mode when you need.
+Swipe down from the watch face to check the battery level, and make use of the superb Power Saving mode when you need it.
 It disables everything apart from alerts, calls, and messages, switching the display to a grayscale screen.